 Credit and Debit Card Tokenization Examples

 Credit card tokenization works with a variety of acceptance channels.
-From point-to-point encryption (P2PE) integrations for point-of-sale devices to call center solutions and mobile applications, TokenEx offers omnichannel credit card tokenization.
+From call center solutions to ecommerce channels and mobile applications, TokenEx provides credit card tokenization for nearly any modern acceptance channel.
 Here are some of the ways our platform can provide tokenization for credit card transactions.

 Security and risk reduction are tokenization's primary aim, but the compliance benefit of using tokenization to reduce controls and remove sensitive data from scope can be just as valuable.
 By replacing sensitive cardholder data with an irreversible token, tokenization effectively removes sensitive data from a cardholder data environment.
 Because tokens are considered nonsensitive data, they can be stored and used for internal business purposes without bringing the system that stores them into scope.

 In some instances, this level of scope reduction can be so great that an ecommerce web store, for example, can potentially use TokenEx's Cloud Security Platform to reduce its compliance obligations to a SAQ-A. The SAQ-A is a self-assessment covering only requirements 9 and 12 of the PCI DSS, which entail restricting physical cardholder access to sensitive data and maintaining an information security policy, respectively.
 This means an organization would outsource all of its other PCI DSS requirements and be responsible solely for requirements 9 and 12, resulting in significant savings in terms of overhead and operations.